 Let’s keep with health for a minute longer and China’s Waterdrop Inc has raised $230m in a new round led by Swiss Re and Tencent Holdings.
 Waterdrop is an insurance platform that is based around crowdfunding and mutual aid that pays out when members fall into medical dire straits.

-Looking a little deeper into this and as is often the case with Chinese insurtech, its numbers are off the scale with 120m unique insurance enrollees, a 2020 forecasted total written premium of $2bn and total earned premium of $865m.
+Looking a little deeper into this and as is often the case with Chinese insurtech, its numbers are off the scale with 120m unique insurance enrollees, a 2020 forecasted total written premium of $2bn, and a total earned premium of $865m.

 A few other health investments.
 Mental health startup Lyra Health has raised a $110m Series D. They’ll be spending the cash on further growth – building out its teletherapy service and expanding its service offering.